Debt investors

 We have a clear and effective funding strategy to fund the group through a mix of debt and equity, while maintaining a solid investment grade rating.
 We look to ensure that we have adequate liquidity to meet our medium term needs through cash, bank facilities and cashflow, so that in the event of difficult market conditions or times of change, we have the liquid resources we need.

-When it comes to long-term debt, we’re funded via GBP and Euro denominated corporate bonds.
-At 31 December 2024, the Group had available undrawn $1bn Revolving Credit Facility (RCF) which matures in February 2028, but which has options to extend the maturity to February 2030.
-We also use derivatives to convert some of our debt to GBP and manage foreign currency exposure.
+When it comes to long-term debt, we’re funded via GBP denominated corporate bonds.
+At 31 December 2025, the Group had available liquidity of c£1.3bn, comprising central cash balances and the undrawn element of its $1.8bn Revolving Credit Facilities maturing June 2028 and February 2029, but which have options to extend the maturities until 2030.

 Bond maturities